Read on to learn about what these fees are, and where they’re hiding out.

 If you’re looking for a loan, here are a few things to look out for:

 Also known as Upfront Fees, Origination Fees, Risk Assessment Fees, Documentation Fees, Administration Fees, and lots of other names.
-They’re often charged as a percentage of the loan, meaning that you’ll end up paying more when you take out a larger loan.
+They’re often charged as a percentage of the loan.
 Make sure you take these into consideration when determining the actual cost of borrowing.

 Direct Debit Fees